Fake ID Solutions

 1. Definition: Indicates whether the credential is a Commercial Driver’s License (CDL) or Commercial Learner’s Permit (CLP).

-3. "1" if the credential is a CDL or CLP.
+2. Value: "1" if the credential is a CDL or CLP, absent otherwise.

 2. DDN – Non-Domiciled Indicator